 Access NewspaperARCHIVE contains tens of millions of searchable pages from over four hundred cities and towns from hundreds of newspapers dating back as far as the 1700s.
 The collection includes coverage from the United States, United Kingdom, and over fifteen other countries.

 Access World News provides international news, issues, and events from over six hundred U.S. and over five hundred international sources.
 English translations of selected top stories from over 50 countries are updated daily to keep researchers at pace with developing global events and issues.
 You may search the world collection or narrow the search to regional collections exclusively.

-America's GenealogyBank includes historical newspapers, books, and documents, as well as obituaries and the Social Security Death Index, 1937-present.
+America's GenealogyBank includes historical newspapers, books, and documents, as well as obituaries and the Social Security Death Index, 1937-2014.
 Some of the newspapers and books included date back to the 1600s.

 This is a collection of newspaper obituaries and death notices published since 1980 (exact dates covered vary by newspaper).
 You can search by name of the deceased, date range, or specific text, such as residence, occupation, hobbies, family members, or other personal information contained in the obituary or death notice.